axarekma/pomppuraami/docs/index.md

 ![BallHeight](fig/calibrated_measurements.png "calibrated_measurements")

 What is immediately apparent here is the clear velocity dependence of the bounce.
-The Herzian model is at least a step closer to the measuring property inherent to the material and less so to the experimental setup (namely, the initial height).
+The Herzian model does a fairly good job at measuring a property inherent to the material and less so to the experimental setup (namely, the initial height).
 The model performed remarkably well in determining the initial height for the two slower balls.
 Still, for some reason, it underestimates the height for the faster one.
 The exact reason here eludes me.

 ### Conclusions